dbejarano820/dojo-blueprint/README.md

 # The Dojo Blueprint
-Welcome to the Dojo Coding Mastermind Game Plan document.
+Welcome to the Dojo Coding Blueprint.
 A simple and proven game-plan to become a globally competitive and talented software developer.
 One with the tools to live a life with time and location freedom while enjoying $3k-$20k/monthly income through a salary, freelancing or mix.

 This might be one of the most important documents you ever read to drastically scale your income as a developer and improve your quality of life.
 A shift in mindset will be had, many call it a transformation.